Agapito78/google-maps-neighborhood/README.md

 #### Part 1: How to run this project

-This project is using Gulp to adjust CSS and JS files.
-Check for instructions to install Gulp [here](http://gulpjs.com/).
+This project is using Bower and Gulp to adjust CSS and JS files.
+Check for instructions to install [Bower](https://bower.io/) and [Gulp](http://gulpjs.com/).

-After Gulp installation.
-There are three dependencies that must be installed to run Gulp tasks on this project: gulp-concat, gulp-clean-css and gulp-uglify.
-Please, check below:
+* Install bower and execute command below to download dependencies
+    ```bash
+    bower update
+    ```

+* Install Gulp.
+For information the link mentioned above in the Overview section.

 * Installing required Gulp dependencies using NPM.